 Quantum technologies have already transformed daily life.
 Computers, mobile phones, medical imaging, lasers and superconductors all emerged from the scientific revolution of the early twentieth century, when physicists unlocked the inner workings of the atom through quantum mechanics.
 But today’s generation of quantum technologies go further by manipulating previously untapped and often fragile quantum phenomena.
 These include superposition, in which particles seem to have multiple states until they are observed, and entanglement, which describes how the properties of quantum systems—such as particles’ spin and polarization—can be inextricably tied together.

-To analyse commercial deals in the field, Nature cross-referenced details of quantum start-ups published on market-research websites and in consultancy reports, together with information provided by PitchBook, a market-research firm in Seattle, Washington (see Supplementary information for full data).
+To analyze commercial deals in the field, Nature cross-referenced details of quantum start-ups published on market-research Web sites and in consultancy reports, together with information provided by PitchBook, a market-research firm in Seattle.

 Firms developing the physical qubits—the hardware of quantum computing—have received the lion’s share of VC investment.
 Schoelkopf’s company uses tiny loops of superconducting wire chilled to close to absolute zero for its qubits.
 This is the most intensively studied set-up for quantum-computing hardware: technology giants Google and IBM, for instance, use the same principles.
 (Internal research investments by big tech firms are likely to be large, but are not publicly disclosed and so are not included in our analysis.)
 Google’s biggest quantum computer has 72 qubits, but around one million will be needed for a general-purpose quantum computer.
 Monroe’s firm uses another long-standing technology: applying magnetic fields to trap ions of ytterbium whose quantum state is read out using lasers.